 What we are witnessing is a growing divide between high and low skilled jobs, with medium skilled jobs (bank clerk, manufacturer etc) in decline.
 For economists, this is largely driven by the impact of globalisation, and technological change.

 Think about the impact of technology on the labour market.
-For example, consider the impact of the Uber on taxi-drivers, or robots on car manufacturing, washing machines on cleaners etc.
+For example, consider the impact of the Uber on taxi-drivers, robots on car manufacturing, computers on office clerks, washing machines on cleaners etc.

-Here comes the bad news, most research suggests that the structural shift from ‘manufacturing to services’ has significantly slowed down aggregate economic growth rates.
+Here comes the bad news, most research would suggest that the structural shift from ‘manufacturing to services’ has significantly slowed down productivity growth rates, and that these are unlikely to increase in the near future.

 Most forecasts suggest that the thirty post-war years of strong economic and productivity growth in Europe were the exception rather than the norm.

-Furthermore, as we will discuss in later lectures, some economists suggest that the determinants of economic growth (technology and productivity improvements) may be in decline.
+Further, as we will discuss in later lectures, some economists suggest that the determinants of economic growth (technology and productivity improvements) may be in perpetual decline.
 This is often referred to as ‘secular stagnation‘.

 Capital/wealth is running out of places to invest.
-It’s being hoarded.
+It’s being hoarded/saved.

 Since the 1990’s the policy response to low growth has been to remove the political constraints that inhibit free markets: liberalization, tax cuts, capital mobility, hard currency and austerity.

-This is what popular commentators, such as Paul Mason, call the crisis of neoliberalism.
+This is what popular commentators, such as Paul Mason, among others, call the crisis of neoliberalism.

 The golden age